everpixelgame/docs/gameplay/README.md

 These systems all connect to create a balanced economy:
 - Dungeon rewards provide the main $EPXL income
-- Dungeon entry fees and premium features create $EPXL burning mechanisms
+- Dungeon entry fees create multiple economic flows:
+  - 75% burned (deflation mechanism)
+  - 5% to treasury (development funding)
+  - 20% to Graveyard pool (passive income system)
 - Death risk creates strategic choices about which Heroes to use
 - The Graveyard ensures even dead Heroes retain value as stakers in the reward pool
 - Leveling provides gradual cooldown reduction based on rarity, creating long-term value